Prussian carp

-Prussian carps are highly invasive fish species in areas outside its native range.
+Prussian carps are a highly invasive fish species in areas outside their native range.
 They reproduce and spread rapidly.
 In 2020, scientists demonstrated that a small proportion of fertilized Prussian carp eggs ingested by waterfowl survive passing through the digestive tract and hatch after being retrieved from the feces.
 Birds exhibit strong preference for fish eggs, while cyprinids produce hundreds of thousands of eggs at a single spawning event.
 These data indicate that despite the low proportion of eggs surviving the digestive tract of birds, endozoochory might provide a potentially overlooked dispersal mechanism of Prussian carps.
 If proven under natural circumstances, endozoochorous dispersal of invasive fish could be a strong conservation concern for freshwater biodiversity.

 Prussian carp are capable of gynogenesis, meaning sperm is required to fertilize their eggs, but the male gamete does not contribute any DNA to the embryo.
 Females lay eggs and then "steal" sperm from related species.
 In other words, they are able to reproduce from unfertilized egg.